1. Step 1

-We are happy to provide resources and guide you through the process step-by-step.
+We are happy to provide resources and guide you through the application process step-by-step.

 Our goal is to match your aspirations with a fellowship.
 We will guide you as you solicit letters of recommendation, write essays, revise essays, file applications, prepare for interviews, and plan your next steps.